kushalchaka/TerminalMusicPlayer/README.md

 - Space followed by Enter to play/pause
 - Ctrl + C to exit

+I made this to work alongside a different program, so hopefully this is of some use to others as well with similar goals :)

 ## First Time Setup
 To compile the program, use this command
 ~~~